RTP Açores: National coverage

 The channel launched nationwide on cable and satellite providers on 7 May 2015 on MEO, NOS and Vodafone, and on the remaining providers the following day during the Feast of the Lord Holy Christ of the Miracles.
-The plans stated that RTP Açores was going to launch on these providers until August 2015.
+The plans stated that RTP Açores was going to launch on these providers until August 2015, coinciding with the channel's fortieth anniversary.